DarkCloudDOS/darkcloud/about.md

 We try to keep this site... nostalgic.
 It looks dates on purpose.
 But should also look great(ish...) on mobile as the world browses on mobile.

+For any question - feel free to contact us: darkclouddos@gmail.com

+---
 ## Original text

 This is a story about three man.
 Ariel came first with a XT.